Hey, does anybody else remember Freakazoid!?

 Well, over the past few weeks conducting sales research, I’ve put together a pretty detailed list, and I’d like to invite my good friend Gary Oldman out here to read it for you.
 Gary?

-I’ve looked into the websites of dozens of other local businesses in recent weeks – law firms, tech firms, Crown corporations, post-secondary institutions, agri-businesses, e-commerce retailers, tourist attractions – and I have yet to find a single “cookie consent” banner that’s been configured to prevent data collection prior to user consent.
+I’ve looked into the websites of dozens of local businesses in recent weeks – law firms, tech firms, Crown corporations, post-secondary institutions, agri-businesses, e-commerce retailers, tourist attractions – and I have yet to find a single “cookie consent” banner that’s been configured to prevent data collection prior to user consent.
 I’ve even tried using a VPN to connect through EU-based servers, just to see if maybe they’d set up different business logic depending on where in the world a visitor accesses their website from.

 The results of my testing were always the same: most “cookie consent” banners aren’t worth the time it took for a developer to add them to the website.
 Hell, they’re not even worth the bandwidth your web browser uses to load them.

-This is particularly galling for those businesses which have significant European audiences and operations – whether as a client base, or an export market, or as the target of their recruitment efforts.
+This is particularly galling for those businesses with significant European audiences and operations – whether as a client base, or an export market, or as the target of their recruitment efforts.
 Their attempts at GDPR compliance all stumble at the very first hurdle, in a manner that’s trivially simple to detect and verify.

 It’s a legal troll‘s Paradise out here right now.